 Many nutritionists recommend feeding babies breastmilk for 18-24 months as hypoallergenic foods are introduced one at a time starting at 6 months.
 More allergenic foods such as corn, wheat, dairy, soy, peanuts, eggs, & shellfish should only be introduced when the child is older and their immune system is more developed.

-In fact, some practitioners recommend that mothers avoid these allergenic foods as well to prevent passing sensitivity on to their children.
+Some practitioners recommend that mothers avoid these allergenic foods as well to prevent passing sensitivity on to their children.

 The Infant Immune System & Gut Health